-Several hummingbird species are sprinkled over the western half of North America, but only one, the ruby-throat, flies the eastern skies regularly.
+Several hummingbird species are sprinkled over the western half of North America, including Anna’s and Allen’s hummingbirds.
+But only one, the ruby throat, flies the eastern skies regularly.
 Look for them in gardens, woodland edges and parks.

 Range maps provided by Kaufman Field Guides, the official field guide of Birds & Blooms.

-Ruby-throated hummingbirds move south in late summer and early fall.
-Some ruby-throats fly more than 3,000 miles from Canada to Costa Rica.
+Ruby throated hummingbirds move south in late summer and early fall.
+Ruby throats may fly more than 3,000 miles from Canada to Costa Rica.
+And some fly nonstop 500 miles across the Gulf of Mexico during migration.
 That’s quite a feat for a bird that weighs a little less than 4 grams.
-They need food sources to fuel their migration.
-A good rule of thumb is to leave your feeders up for a couple of weeks after you see the last one pass by.

 Your birds will love these hummingbird feeders and accessories.

 These little creatures fly about 25 miles per hour and zoom even faster when the wind pushes them along.
 Zipping around in every direction (even backward), the nimble ruby throated hummingbird beats its wings around 53 times per second.